 No more standing on the bed to waft out the duvet to ensure it’s fully encased in the cover.
 Forget washing covers inside out to try and make the process that little bit easier.
-The new printed duvet means you don’t need a separate duvet cover, therefore banishing these weekly mundane tasks.
+These new printed duvets mean you don’t need a separate duvet cover, therefore banishing these weekly mundane tasks.

 When it comes to cleaning your Printed Duvet, simply pop it in the washing machine as you would have done your covers – we have checked and it’s fits in standard machine models.
 Hang it out to air or pop it in the dryer for it to be dry and ready to dress the bed a few hours later.

-Although you are still do a washing load you are not having the faff of removing the duvet cover beforehand.
-Plus it means your duvet is washed regularly, unlike now when let’s be honest it’s done very few months if that!
+Although you are still doing a washing load you are not having the faff of removing the duvet cover beforehand.
+Plus it means your duvet is washed regularly, unlike now when let’s be honest it’s every very few months if that!

-The Printed Duvet is launching in four colourways; Coral, Mint, Light Grey and Dark Blue.
+The Printed Duvets launched last season in four colourways; Coral, Mint, Light Grey and Dark Blue.
 With the option of both single and double and two tog sizes in optional 4.5 tog and 10.5 tog ratings.

 This quirky duvet is the ideal solution for kid’s bedrooms, students and guest bedrooms due to its easy maintenance properties.